shlmt/chatApp/README.md

 ## 🎉 Features

 - **Real-Time Chat:** Multiple chat rooms powered by Firestore database.
+- **Material Design:** Sleek and responsive UI using Angular Material.
 - **Authentication:** Secure login using Firebase Authentication & Sign in with Google.
 - **File Attachments:** Attach files to messages, with a preview for image files.
-- **Material Design:** Sleek and responsive UI using Angular Material.
+- **Voice Typing:** speech-to-text functionality using `webkitSpeechRecognition` for message input.
 - **Theme Switcher:** Switch between dark and light themes with CSS variables.
 - **Relative Time Display:** Messages show timestamps like "just now," "a minute ago," or "yesterday at 14:35"